XiaoyingLiu6/XiaoyingLiu6.github.io/index.md

 ## Services

-TPC member for IEEE ICC'20 - MWN Symposium
+TPC member for IEEE ICC’20 - MWN Symposium (Mobile and Wireless Networks)

 Reviewers for IEEE Transactions on Mobile Computing, IEEE Transactions on Wireless Communications, IEEE Transactions on Communications, IEEE Transactions on Vehicular Technology, and so on.

 ## Project

 Project No. 61902351 "Energy-Saving Mechanisms for Secure Transmission in Internet of Things" supported by NSFC, ¥ 260,000, 1/1.

+Scientific Research Foundation of Zhejiang University of Technology, ¥ 100,000, 1/1.

 ## Publication